RealTactic/SpotifyDownloader/README.md

 # SpotifyLoader
 Download spotify music given a link.
-Download albums, playlists or tracks
+Download albums, playlists or tracks and add ID3 tags and cover art

 # Description
 This program was made to download spotify music (from youtube) given a spotify link.